Perth County, Ontario: County Council

+The City of Stratford and Town of St. Marys do not have a seat on Perth County Council.
+The County, City and Town share a number of services (Paramedic Services, Stratford-Perth Archives, Social Services, Spruce Lodge Home for the Aged, etc.).
+The three municipalities form the Municipal Shared Services Committee (MSSC) for the purpose of deliberating on the shared services.

 Federal Government

 Perth—Wellington is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2004.
 It was created in 2003 from parts of Dufferin—Peel—Wellington—Grey, Perth—Middlesex and Waterloo—Wellington ridings.

 It consists of the County of Perth, the City of Stratford, the Town of St. Mary's and the Town of Minto and the townships of Mapleton and Wellington North in the County of Wellington.

 Provincial Government

 Perth—Wellington is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since the 2007 provincial election.
 It was created in 2003 from parts of Dufferin—Peel—Wellington—Grey, Perth—Middlesex and Waterloo—Wellington ridings.

 It consists of the County of Perth, and the Town of Minto and the townships of Mapleton and Wellington North in the County of Wellington.
 Randy Pettapiece was elected MPP for the riding on October 6, 2011, and has been re-elected twice.